kmmsks/hilmo_identify_episodes/README.md

 Years  |  Diagnoses | Description
 :------|:-----------|:-----------
 **1969&ndash;1974** | ICD-8 | Not covered in this method.
 **1975&ndash;1995** | ICD-8 1975&ndash;1986, <br> ICD-9 1987&ndash;1995 | The older data is usually provided in three datasetes, years 1969&ndash;1986, 1987&ndash;1993 and 1994-1995, with slightly different formating in each of them.
 Notice changes in variable codings within datasets.
-**1996&ndash;2018** | ICD-10 | Hilmo register data is in structured convergent enough for this scipt to run.
+**1996&ndash;2018** | ICD-10 | Data is convergent enough to be processed together.
 Refer to Hilmo manuals concerning the minor changes in the data between years.
-**2019 ->** | ICD-10 | Major changes in the variables.
+**2019 ->** | ICD-10 | some major changes in the variables.
 Not covered in this script yet.